Mark L. Hersey: First World War

-Hersey was promoted to colonel in May 1917, shortly after the United States declaring war on Germany.
-He was promoted to brigadier general in National Army (i.e. a temporary promotion) in August 1917 and assigned as the commander of the 155th Infantry Brigade which was part of the 78th Division.
-The 78th Division was deployed to France in May and June 1918.
-He commanded the 155th Infantry Brigade during the later stages of the Meuse-Argonne Offensive and led it in a successful assault on German positions in the Bois des Loges near Tracy-le-Mont.
+Hersey was promoted to colonel in May 1917, shortly after the American entry into World War I, which occurred the month before.
+He was promoted to brigadier general in the National Army (i.e. a temporary promotion) in August and assigned as the commander of the 155th Infantry Brigade, part of the recently created 78th Division.
+The division was deployed to France in May and June 1918, where it became part of the American Expeditionary Forces (AEF).
+He commanded the 155th Infantry Brigade during the later stages of the Meuse–Argonne offensive and led it in a successful assault on German positions in the Bois des Loges near Tracy-le-Mont.

-Hersey was promoted to major general in the National Army in October 1918 and assumed command of the 4th Division in France on 31st of the same month—shortly before the Armistice which ended hostilities on November 11.
-He commanded the 4th Division during the occupation of Germany before it returned to the United States.
+Hersey was promoted to major general (NA) in October and assumed command of the 4th Division in France on the last day of the same month—shortly before the Armistice which ended hostilities on November 11.
+He commanded the 4th Division during the Allied occupation of the Rhineland before it returned to the United States in the spring of 1919.

 Hersey was awarded the Army Distinguished Service Medal for his leadership of both the 155th Brigade and the 4th Division during the war.
 The medal's citation reads: